• Policy Analysis, Project Design and Evaluations, Financial Control Systems.

 Voluntary Experience Record:

-2014 to Present, Advisor, Diabaly, Mali to Alatona Irrigation Project area producers on financial and management issues related to the recovery and rehabilitation of the irrigation system and its institutions.
+2014 to Present, Advisor, Diabaly, Mali to BOD of the Alatona Irrigation Project water users’ association on financial and system maintenance issues for the rehabilitation of the irrigation system and its institutions.

 2017, Civil Society Representative on the Government of Mali-Donor Working Group on Irrigation focusing on issues arising out of irrigation development and operation affecting the local population.